 As a note, even if your toddler pillow is 14″x19″ or 14″x20″, this tutorial will still work.
 You’ll just want to add extra fabric–I’ll show you how to alter things in the instructions below.

 How to Make a Toddler Pillowcase

-First, you will want to make sure your pillowcase is washed, dried, and not too wrinkly.
-If it’s in need of ironing, go ahead and press.
+First, make sure your pillowcase is washed, dried, and not too wrinkly.
+If it needs ironing, go ahead and press.